kissmetrics/km-support/_posts/2012-10-19-revenue-report.md

 * If you are not sending in an event for Cancelations (`Canceled`), then we use our calculation to determine Churn.
 If a customer has not paid you in *30 days*, we consider them `churned` on the last day that they paid.
 * If you do send us a `Canceled` event, we consider a customer `churned` on the day of their cancelation.
 (Like Revenue, if Cancelations look strange, [please check your site's event mappings][mapping] to ensure that the `Canceled` event is using the event that corresponds with cancelations.)

 We realize that these two options may not sufficiently define churn for every business.
 For example, you may be an e-commerce business that doesn't track explicit cancelations, but gives customers longer than 30 days until you consider them churned.
-If so, we're intereseted in hearing how *you* define churn, and how you would use a Revenue Report most effectively.
+If so, we're interested in hearing how *you* define churn, and how you would use a Revenue Report most effectively.
 Please send in your feedback using the feedback box at the bottom of the Revenue Report!

 ## Lifetime Value